sabre-io/vobject/doc/MigratingFrom2to3.md

 ### Every property, parameter and component has a reference to the document.

-By calling $property->root, you can easily obtain a reference to the top-level component.
+By calling `$property->root`, you can easily obtain a reference to the top-level component.

 ### Documents have a getDocumentType method.

 The 2 document classes (`Component\VCalendar` and `Component\VCard`) have a
-getDocumentType() method, which return one of the following constants:
+`getDocumentType()` method, which return one of the following constants:

 * `Document::ICALENDAR20`
 * `Document::VCARD21`